Stretch-Engage/ApiController/README.md

 # How to use the `ApiController` class

-`ApiController` is a wrapper class for handling all integrations using the `HttpRequest` and `HttpResponse` classes in Apex.
+`ApiController` is a Controller for handling all integrations using the `HttpRequest` and `HttpResponse` classes in Apex.
 This simple guide explains how to use the class in your Apex code.

 ## Prerequisites